We’re always looking for easy ways to save money & eat healthier. And to be more aware of the nutritional value of the foods we buy and eat.

 6. Spend Less Buy Whole Foods

 We know it’s convenient to pick up a package of “baby carrots.”
 They’re bite-sized and they’re washed.
-But they are also highly processed, have some unsavory chemicals used to keep them looking fresh, AND they cost 300 percent more than bulk or bagged carrots.
+But they are also highly processed, have some unsavory chemicals used to keep them looking fresh, AND cost 300 percent more than bulk or bagged carrots.

 Grocers charge a premium when they pre-cut, chop or mince produce for you.
 Processing and storing your less expensive fruits and veggies do take a little time, but the savings can be huge.